-If a student cancels within three business days of executing the Enrollment Agreement and before the start of classes, all monies paid, including the registration fee, will be refunded.
-If a student cancels more than three business days after executing the Enrollment Agreement and before the start of classes, the school will retain the registration fee and refund any other monies paid.
+If a student cancels within three business days of executing the Enrollment Agreement and before the start of classes, all monies paid will be refunded.

 Students will not be charged tuition if they begin their training program and withdraw prior to midnight of the fifth business day following their first scheduled class session.
-However, they must pay the registration fee stated on the Enrollment Agreement.